 Taking photos of the inside and outside of your RV door latch before removing it can help in the repair/replacement process.

-If the new latch assembly doesn’t have a built-in or included seal/gasket, run a bead of clear caulk around the outside of the newly installed latch/lock assembly to ensure a good seal to prevent water from entering the assembly and causing parts to rust or degrade prematurely
+Mark areas with a pencil to help you properly align the new assembly with the door strike.
+If the new latch assembly doesn’t have a built-in or included seal/gasket, run a bead of clear caulk around the outside of the newly installed latch/lock assembly to ensure a good seal and to prevent water from entering the assembly and causing parts to rust or degrade prematurely

 Conclusion